 Stretching: This is also a daily must.
 Once again, your doctor or physical therapist can suggest what’s best for you.
 Stretching will keep you limber and strengthen the area around your joints.

-Diet: As with any ailment, it’s important for those with OA to eat a healthy diet.
+Diet: As with any ailment, it’s important for those with osteoarthritis to eat a healthy diet.
 If you’re not sure what that entails, meet with a nutritionist or do your own research.
 Basically, a diet rich in fruits, vegetables, whole grains and proteins will do your body more good that refined foods.

 Sleep: Getting adequate sleep gives your joints time to heal and your body hours to recover from the stress and discomfort of the day.

-De-stress: It’s a know fact that stress can exacerbate OA.
+De-stress: It’s a know fact that stress can exacerbate osteoarthritis.
 So take a look at your life and find ways to alleviate your stresses, or ways to mange those that are a part of daily life.

 Anti-inflammatory medications: These can be helpful temporarily, but first check with your doctor in order to find the best medication and correct dosage for you.